Gerlesh/ibpowerbot/README.md

 # IB Power Bot
 ## Description
-A cool bot that does cool stuff, for use on the IB Power Discord server.
+A cool bot that does cool stuff for cool people on the cool IB Power Discord server.
 ## Usage
 - do ```-help``` for help
 - do ```-resources``` for resources
-- *to be continued*
+- *to be continued...*